-In 2000 the Air Force became the owner of the lighthouse, with the Coast Guard continuing to maintain the light.
+In 2000 the Air Force became the owner of the lighthouse, transitioning to the Space Force in 2020.
+The Coast Guard continues to maintain the light.
 In 2002 the Cape Canaveral Lighthouse Foundation was formed to preserve the history of the Cape Canaveral Lighthouse and provide tours to the public.

 Lighthouse Timeline Boards

 Florida Lighthouse Association

 The Florida Lighthouse Association is a nonprofit group of citizen activists dedicated to the preservation of the 30 remaining historic lighthouses that line our state’s 1,350-mile coastline.
 Once central to the economic growth and settlement of our nation, many of Florida’s lighthouses face uncertain futures.
 We encourage members of the Cape Canaveral Lighthouse Foundation to support FLA by joining and attending meetings.
 For details check out the website at www.floridalighthouses.org .
 FLA grants have helped us toward our goals of restoring our Canaveral Lighthouse community as it once was.
 We ask you to show your appreciation by joining FLA today!